quannguyen0103/data-migration-on-GCP/README.md

 ## 0. Setup
 - Create a google cloud VM
-- Install MongoDB on the VM and import data from the local MongoDB
+- Install MongoDB on the VM to store Tiki scraped data
 - Create a GCS bucket
 - Create the BigQuery database and tables